 There is a solution for both, and this article provides a step-by-step guide to get you up and running again.

 Once you’ve followed these steps, you’ll need to reconnect your Chromecast device to the internet.
 We’ve outlined those steps further below.
 Keep in mind that the Wi-Fi network on Chromecast needs to match with the one on your phone.
-If you get the error message, this could be the only possible issue.
+If you get the error message, this could be the issue.

 If you have changed your network, your Android phone or iPhone won’t connect to your Chromecast.

 If this is the case, your best bet is to reset Chromecast manually.
-That will erase the old Wi-Fi network, and allow you to use the new Wi-Fi network.
+That will erase the old Wi-Fi network and allow you to use the new one.

-The button next to the micro USB port on Chromecast is the Reset button.
-Press it and hold down for 15 seconds.
+The button next to the micro-USB port on Chromecast is the Reset button.
+Press it and hold it down for 15 seconds.

-The light on the device will flash while you’re holding the button down, so you’ll know to release when the light stops flashing and remains lit.
+While you’re holding the button down, the light on the device will flash, so release it when the light stops blinking and remains lit.

-Now Chromecast will reboot and reset itself to default factory settings afterward.
-It will erase the old Wi-Fi network, as well as all the settings.
-Therefore, you’ll need to go through the setup again and connect it to the new Wi-Fi network, and you’re all set!
+Now, your Chromecast will reboot and reset itself to default factory settings.
+The device erases the old Wi-Fi network, as well as all current settings.
+Therefore, the setup starts over.
+Connect Chromecast to the new Wi-Fi network, and you’re all set!

 If you’ve forgotten the steps or had someone else do it, follow the guide below.